 When we arrived, I was overcome by something so serene it was scary!
-Suddenly, it hit me that I’d ridden off in the Bahamas with a complete stranger who had brought me to a BEAUTIFUL, isolated beach in the middle of nowhere!
+Suddenly, I panicked.
+I’d ridden off in the Bahamas with a complete stranger who had brought me to a BEAUTIFUL, ISOLATED beach in the middle of nowhere.
 Anything could happen to me.
-So since I my guide could be a deranged killer (he wasn’t), I at least needed to get in the water and enjoy the most beautiful sight my heart could wish for first!
+My guide could even be a deranged killer! (he wasn’t, obviously)

-In that moment, I felt a sense of overwhelming peace, comfort, and love.
+As I walked toward the water, I felt a sense of overwhelming peace, comfort, and love.
 Although, I was afraid; something inside me told me to trust.
 I slowly walked all the way out until the water was so deep it nearly covered my face.
 I closed my eyes, let the water move me; yet hold me up.
-For several moments, I inhaled all the goodness and exhaled all the madness–blowing out all my grief as hard as could.
+For several moments, I inhaled all the goodness and exhaled all the madness–blowing out all my worried as hard as could.
 Finally, I dove backwards as a sign of trust.
-I prayed and released as I backstroked all the way to the shore; stepping out of the water a new woman!
+I prayed and released as I backstroked all the way to the shore; stepping out of the water feeling like a new woman!